-Rainfall during the last few months of 2015 saturated the ground and waterways; but, so far 2016 has been dry throughout the Brazos River basin.
-So, the question many people are now asking is: Do I need to water my lawn before the spring months?
+The question many people are asking is: Do I need to water my lawn during the winter months?
 The answer is, yes and no. While the need to water has been greatly reduced by months of rainfall, with the past few weeks being quite dry, watering is not entirely out of the question.

 Grass is dormant in the winter, so experts in lawn care and soil management say regular watering is not necessary during the winter months.
 But in order to keep grass healthy, consistency is needed, and below the surface, the roots are still growing.

 Richard H. White, a professor specializing in turfgrass physiology and management, said now is a great time to simply shut sprinkler systems off.

 “In general, warm-season grass lawns should not require irrigation between now and May of this year due to adequate rain and cooler temperatures,” he said.
 “Cold temperatures and frost cause slow growth and even dormancy in warm-season grasses during the winter months.
 Existing soil moisture is likely currently adequate to prevent desiccation of turfgrass growing points on stolons and rhizomes.
 These growing points will allow for regeneration of the turfgrass canopy (leaves) when temperatures warm in spring.”

 While the grass may not need watering during winter months, it’s still a good idea to keep an eye on the amount of moisture below your lawn’s surface.

 One way to monitor your soil is via a moisture meter, which can be purchased online or in many stores.
 The price of these meters can be as low as $5 to $10 or as high as more than $100.

 Soils Alive, a landscaping service operating in the Houston, Dallas/Fort Worth and Austin area, notes that there is an even cheaper way to measure the depth of moisture in your yard.